markokole/iac-aws-test-modules/README.md

 docker exec -it aws-infra-test /bin/sh
 ```

 brings you to the work environment.
+Below are some examples of how to use the modules with JSON syntax.

-## Provision Infrastructure and EC2 with public IP
+## Provision VPC with EC2 with public IP

 [The Terraform JSON Syntax](terraform/public-ec2/provision.tf.json) provisions the VPC, Security Group and an EC2 instance with public IP.
 The security group opens port 22 to the client IP address just to test the infrastructure by SSH-ing to the server.

+## Provision VPC with a Fargate container with public IP

+[The Terraform JSON Syntax](terraform/public-ecs-fargate/provision.tf.json) provisions the VPC, Security Group and a Fargate container instance with Nginx server on it.
+The service is available from the client's IP on port 80.